Sony revamps its Digital Paper tablet with new screen and interface

 Sony’s mammoth 13-inch Digital Paper tablet, essentially a huge Kindle you can write on, is still a pretty rare sight, but I’ve always had a soft spot for it.
 So I’m glad the company is doubling down on this unique device type and making some significant improvements with a new model.

 The DPT-RP1 replaces the DPTS1 — catchy names, right? — and makes some changes that its users will certainly appreciate.
-The screen itself, built with E-Ink’s Mobius display tech, has been upped from 1200×1600 to 1650×2200, which should make text considerably clearer (206 DPI — pretty good).
+The screen itself, built with E Ink’s Mobius display tech, has been upped from 1200×1600 to 1650×2200, which should make text considerably clearer (206 DPI — pretty good).
 The increased resolution doesn’t seem to have affected the battery life, though: like other e-paper displays, it’s super-long, at least a week or two.

-The touchscreen layer has been improved as well and the texture of the surface; e-paper displays aren’t very responsive, so anything that can be done to improve that experience is welcome.
-This has presumably enabled the new notetaking and annotation features the device has.
+The touchscreen layer has been improved, as well, and the texture of the surface; e-paper displays aren’t very responsive, so anything that can be done to improve that experience is welcome.
+This has presumably enabled the new note taking and annotation features the device has.

-And of course the hardware itself has gotten a fresh coat of paint: it’s the same weight, but the design has been cleaned up and the bezels are slightly thinner.
+And, of course, the hardware itself has gotten a fresh coat of paint: it’s the same weight, but the design has been cleaned up and the bezels are slightly thinner.

 Gives it a nice minimal look, I think.
 You’ll just have to find another place to keep your stylus, though.

-Convertible computers like the Surface series and upstart e-paper products like ReMarkable are looking to eat Sony’s lunch, though.
+Convertible computers like the Surface series and upstart e-paper products like reMarkable are looking to eat Sony’s lunch, though.
 We’ll try to get our hands on one of these things and tell you whether you should have a couple around the office.

 0